allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 author: jakub.demianowski
 tags: [ tech, big data ]
 ---
-Today, we’ll delve into methods for efficiently optimizing physical resources and fine-tuning the configuration of Google Cloud Platform (GCP)
+In this article we’ll present methods for efficiently optimizing physical resources and fine-tuning the configuration of Google Cloud Platform (GCP)
-Dataflow pipeline to achieve cost reductions.
+Dataflow pipeline in order to achieve cost reductions.
 Optimization will be presented as a real-life scenario, which will be performed in stages.

 Before we start, it’s time to introduce several avenues through which the cost of Big Data pipelines can be significantly reduced.